taext/later_links/README.md

 <br>

-    "Imagine printer papir or a notebook that comes with a couple of qrcodes on each page for you to use, if necessary, to easily add clickable links."
+"Imagine printer papir or a notebook that comes with a couple of qrcodes on each page for you to use, if necessary, to easily *add clickable links*."

 <br>